DeanA1985/General-Knowledge-Quiz---P2/README.md

 Largest function has 8 statements in it, while the median is 4.

 The most complex function has a cyclomatic complexity value of 2 while the median is 2.

+# Deployment
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Branch
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The live link can be found here https://deana1985.github.io/General-Knowledge-Quiz---P2/

+# Credits

+- The content for the quiz was taken from the open trivia database a free to use user contributed trivia question data base